bipokot/Kabu/doc/patternSyntax.md

 A `@Extend`-annotated empty lambda serves as an *extension point* of a pattern.
 A pattern can have multiple extension points.

 ## Pattern samples
-Explore [a project with a set of examples](https://github.com/bipokot/KabuExamples) and take a look at [pattern samples](samples) used to test Kabu itself.
+Explore [a project with a set of examples](https://github.com/bipokot/KabuExamples) and take a look at samples used to test Kabu itself.